 I am particularly interested in the socio-cultural value of the monumental Theatrum Italiae not only as an aide mémoire – helping physical and mental travellers study Italy’s towns and monuments from home, complement experiences abroad, and retain memories – but just as much as a vehicle asserting individual erudition, social prestige, and worldly power through print.

 - ‘Publishers at the Intersection of Cultures.
-The significance of Italo-Dutch contacts in the creation process of Joan Blaeu’s Theatrum Italiae (1663)’ in Incontri.
+The significance of Italo-Dutch contacts in the creation process of Joan Blaeu’s Theatrum Italiae (1663)Link opens in a new window’ in Incontri.
 Rivista europea di Studi Italiani, 30:2 (2015), 70-79.

 - MA in Book and Digital Media Studies;

 - BA in Italian Language & Culture (cum laude, both at Universiteit Leiden, the Netherlands).

 - CADRE ScholarshipLink opens in a new window fully funding PhD (2015 – 2019);

 - Humanities Research Centre Doctoral FellowshipLink opens in a new window, for the organisation of ‘More than meets the page: Printing text and images in Italy, 1570s-1700s’, a one-day, interdisciplinary conference on 4 March 2017 (further supported by the Society for Renaissance StudiesLink opens in a new window);